Passive Realizations of Series Elastic Actuation: Effects of Plant and Controller Dynamics on Haptic Rendering Performance: Introduction

 \section{Introduction}

-\PARstart{E}{stablishing} safe and natural physical human-robot interactions (pHRI) is vital in many applications, including collaborative manufacturing, service, surgical, assistive, and rehabilitation robotics.
-Safe and natural pHRI necessitate precise control of the impedance characteristics of the robot at the interaction port~\cite{hogan_1985, colgate_hogan_1988}.

-Series elastic actuation (SEA) is a commonly employed interaction control paradigm that has been introduced in~\cite{howard1990joint,pratt1995series,robinson1999series} to address the fundamental trade-off between the stability robustness and control performance of closed-loop force control systems~\cite{an_hollerbach,eppinger_seering,newman_1992}.
-SEA relies on an intentionally introduced compliant element between the actuator and the interaction port, and utilizes the model of this compliant element to implement closed-loop force control.
-Thanks to SEA, the strict stability bounds on the controller gains induced due to sensor-actuator non-collocation and bandwidth limitations can be relaxed, leading to high stability robustness and good rendering performance.
-On the negative side, the introduction of the compliant element significantly decreases the system bandwidth; consequently, the control effort increases quickly for high-frequency interactions, resulting in actuator (velocity and/or torque) saturation.
+\PARstart{S}{afe} and natural physical human-robot interactions (pHRI) necessitate precise control of the impedance characteristics of the robot at the interaction port~\cite{colgate_hogan_1988}.
+Series elastic actuation (SEA) is a commonly employed interaction control paradigm that has been introduced in~\cite{howard1990joint,pratt1995series,robinson1999series} to address the fundamental trade-off between the stability robustness and the control performance of closed-loop force control systems~\cite{eppinger_seering,newman_1992,kenanoglu2023}.
+SEA relies on an intentionally introduced compliant element between the actuator and interaction ports and utilizes the model of this compliant element to implement closed-loop force control.
+Thanks to SEA, the strict stability bounds on the controller gains induced due to sensor-actuator non-collocation and actuator bandwidth limitations can be relaxed, leading to high stability robustness and good rendering performance.
+On the negative side, the compliant element significantly decreases the system bandwidth; consequently, the control effort increases quickly for high-frequency interactions, resulting in actuator (velocity and/or torque) saturation.

-Series damped elastic actuation (SDEA) extends SEA by introducing a viscous dissipation element parallel to the series elastic element~\cite{hurst2004series,oblak2011design,garcia2011combining,laffranchi2011compact,kim2017enhancing}.
-SDEA can, not only help increase the force control bandwidth of SEA~\cite{hurst2004series} but also provide additional advantages, in terms of improving energy efficiency~\cite{garcia2011combining}, reducing undesired oscillations~\cite{laffranchi2011compact}, and alleviating the need for derivative control terms~\cite{kim2017enhancing}.
+Series damped elastic actuation (SDEA) extends SEA by introducing a linear viscous dissipation element parallel to the series elastic element~\cite{oblak2011design,hurst2004series,garcia2011combining,laffranchi2011compact,kim2017enhancing}.
+SDEA not only helps increase the force control bandwidth of SEA~\cite{hurst2004series} but also provides additional advantages, in terms of improving energy efficiency~\cite{garcia2011combining}, reducing undesired oscillations~\cite{laffranchi2011compact}, alleviating the need for derivative control terms~\cite{kim2017enhancing}, and relaxing the upper-bound on passively renderable stiffness~\cite{kenanoglu2023}.